Matt2371/PINN_navier_stokes/README.md

 # Flow Reconstruction using Physics Informed Machine Learning
 ## Overview
-Using physics inspired neural networks (PINN) to solve turbulent flows using the Navier-Stokes equations.
+This project is about using physics inspired neural networks (PINN) to solve turbulent flows using the Navier-Stokes equations.
 Specifically, given sparse observations, we reconstruct the entire flow field, i.e., flow reconstruction.
-We train and validate our results using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the vortex shedding in the wake past a cylindrical column at $Re=100$.
+We train and validate our results using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the wake past a cylindrical column at $Re=100$.

 ![](https://github.com/Matt2371/PINN_navier_stokes/blob/main/figures/ref_vs_pred_model2_5l_30h_20000e_0.005d.gif)